pace-neutrons/Euphonic/doc/source/calc_ins.rst

 ``calculate_structure_factor`` method.
 A dictionary of coherent neutron scattering lengths in fm must also be provided.

+Calculation of the Debye-Waller factor is optional, to calculate it a ``PhononData/InterpolationData`` object with the phonons calculated on a q-point grid must be provided as the ``dw_data`` keyword argument to ``calculate_structure_factor``.
+See below example:

 .. code-block:: py

     import seekpath
     import numpy as np
     from euphonic.data.interpolation import InterpolationData
+    from euphonic.util import mp_grid

     # Read quartz data from quartz.castep_bin
     idata = InterpolationData.from_castep('quartz')